 Anyway, back to the main point: where might a vegan eat in Hanoi, Vietnam?

-Fortunately, in Hanoi, we have Loving Hut restaurants.
+Fortunately, in Hanoi, we have Loving Hut.
 YES, we do!
 Loving Hut is definitely a safe haven for vegans around the world.
 It's a one sure place where vegans can enjoy their meal without having to be suspicious about the food brought to the table haha (or maybe it's just me heh)

 And this beautiful, welcoming sign: